 For more guidance on when to stop your research see:

-Several automated services exist that can be used to check your work and ensure that you are not missing important resources.
-Learn more about automated brief check services.
-Keep in mind, however, that these services are not a replacement for conducting your own diligent research.
+Automated services can check your work and ensure that you are not missing important resources.
+You can learn more about several automated brief check services.
+However, these services are not a replacement for conducting your own diligent research.

 Ask Us!
 Submit a question or search our knowledge base.